ropaolle/adventofcode/README.md

 ## Todo

-FIXA: The Jest test seems to accumulate day 1 time into day 2.
+FIXA: The Jest test seems to accumulate the time for part 1 into part 2.

 ## Notes